 He has lead innovative reforms that have resulted in the Oklahoma County Jail populating at its lowest since the early 1990's.
 His outreach efforts have brought hundreds of people through the jail on tours to see conditions and forge community-wide dedication to decarceration and jail alternatives.

-Tardibono is an attorney and he has served as counsel and policy analyst to Oklahoma Governors and Senators, as well as public policy leadership in a variety of organizations.
+Tardibono is an attorney and he has served as counsel and policy analyst to an Oklahoma Governor and an Oklahoma U.S. Senator, as well as public policy leadership in a variety of organizations.
 Tardibono is originally from Bethany, Oklahoma.